bizreach/aws-s3-scala/README.md

-s3-scala
+aws-s3-scala
 ==========

-Scala client for AWS S3
+Scala client for Amazon S3

 ## How to use

-Add a following dependency into your build.sbt at first.
+Add a following dependency into your `build.sbt` at first.

 ```scala
 libraryDependencies += "jp.co.bizreach" %% "aws-s3-scala" % "0.0.3"